How to save money when traveling Europe?

 Europe is a dream destination for many people, but it’s ain’t cheap.
-I’ve traveled to more than 20 countries in Europe, and here are some of my top money-saving tips for traveling in Europe on a budget.
+I’ve traveled to more than 20 countries, and here are some of my top money-saving tips for traveling in Europe on a budget.

 1. Join free walking tours

-Most large cities in Europe have free walking tours, so don’t hesitate to join one.
+Most large European cities have free walking tours, so don’t hesitate to join one.

-When participating, you just have to arrive on time and follow the guide.
+When participating, you have to arrive on time and follow the guide.
 While it’s free, it’s a nice gesture to tip the tour guide a few euros.
-After all, it’s much cheaper than hire a tour guide or join a day tour.
+After all, it’s much cheaper than hiring a tour guide or joining a day tour.

-You can search on Google any free walking tours by typing “Free Walking Tour + Name of the city”.
+You can search on Google for free walking tours by typing “Free Walking Tour + Name of the city.”

 The best time to visit Europe is from April to May or September to November.